 Protecting HR Professionals from Burnout

-Individual HR professionals can mitigate burnout by understanding how their personality characteristics might contribute to derailment.
-Personality assessment is the first step in gaining knowledge and beginning development.
+HR professionals can mitigate burnout by understanding how their personality characteristics might contribute to derailment.
+Personality assessment is the first step in gaining data-driven personality insight and beginning development.

-Individuals can also protect themselves from burnout by leveraging strategic self-awareness to cope with stress in ways that will assuage underlying fears, stressors, or insecurities.
-In general, adequate sleep, moderate daily exercise, outdoor recreation, family activities or hobbies, and setting boundaries for work hours have helped other HR professionals manage stress, who report that their roles have changed significantly since 2020.6 Strategic self-awareness comes into play when someone who scores high on Reserved, for example, schedules solitary lunchtime walks to regain emotional balance after mornings full of video calls.
+Individuals in HR can also protect themselves from burnout by coping with stress in ways that will assuage underlying fears, stressors, or insecurities.
+In general, activities such as adequate sleep, moderate daily exercise, outdoor recreation, family activities or hobbies, and setting boundaries for work hours have all helped other HR professionals manage stress.4

 HR burnout is prevalent and serious, but it isn’t an insurmountable challenge.
 Overcoming burnout among HR professionals starts with understanding the organizational effects of personality.